 - After hours, contact the emergency number provided during Pre-departure Orientation

 - If applicable, take action to gather more information about the situation

-- If you receive new information or if the situation changes, report the information to the Education Abroad Office.
+- If you receive new information or if the situation changes, report the information to KSU Education Abroad.

 - Document the situation and the steps taken when responding to a situation.
-The Education Abroad Office Incident Report must be submitted upon return of the program.
+KSU Education Abroad Incident Report must be submitted upon return of the program.

 - Keep copies of receipts for expenses associated with the situation, such as medical expenses.